Navigation Menu+

 OK, so I’m guessing you already know what this one is about and how it ends, but what the hell, in case you’ve been living in a cave in Afghanistan for the last few years — they kill bin Laden at the end.

-Dan bribes a Kuwaiti prince of some description with a Lamborghini (the accuracy of this scene has been denied by former CIA director, Jose Rodriguez) and they get lucky — Abu Ahmed is a good boy and when not helping run the world’s premier terrorist organisation he keeps in touch with his dear old mum.
+Dan bribes a Kuwaiti prince of some description with a Lamborghini (former CIA director, Jose Rodriguez denies the accuracy of this scene) and they get lucky – Abu Ahmed is a good boy and when not helping run the world’s premier terrorist organisation he keeps in touch with his dear old mum.
 Bingo!
 He’s in Peshawar, Pakistan (cue shot of red marker pen circling Peshawar on a map).
 The spies get overtime looking for him, but he’s a sneaky bugger always driving round in his highly conspicuous white 4×4.
-Slowly the CIA track him through the souks and the picturesque countryside until they find a curious looking compound…
+Slowly the CIA track him through the souks and the picturesque countryside until they find a curious-looking compound…

 The Torture Thing

-The torture scenes that take up the first 20 minutes of the film are brutal, unflinching and don’t leave much to the imagination.
+The torture scenes that take up the first 20 minutes of the film are brutal, unflinching and leave little to the imagination.
 It’s difficult to see how they make torture look like anything other than what it is, degrading and a disgrace to civilisation.
-Maya herself is seen finding the process distasteful.
+We see Maya herself finding the process distasteful.

 So that’s 1–0 to the anti-torture team.